le-doux/bitsy/docs/docs/tools/dialog/roomActions.md

 2 **Add exit action**.
 [Click here for further details](/tools/dialog/roomActions#exit-action)

 3 **Add end action**.
 When executed this action triggers the end of the game.
+The game stops immediately, but if there is dialog after this action, it will still play.
+There are no additional features to this action.

 4 **Add lock / unlock action**.
 [Click here for further details](/tools/dialog/roomActions#lock--unlock-action)